-- Add in chopped sage leaves, garlic, garlic powder, salt, pepper, and pinch of red pepper flakes
+- Saute the onions and apples for 3-5 minutes then add in chopped sage leaves, 1 teaspoon salt, pepper, and pinch of red pepper flakes

-- Stir to combine then pour in vegetable broth, water & squash cubes.
+- Pour in vegetable broth and water.
 Bring to a boil and leave to simmer for about 15-20 minutes.

-- Add back to pot and stir in heavy cream if you are using it.
+- Add back to pot and stir in heavy cream.

 - Serve in bowls and top with pumpkin seeds, crumbled goat cheese, and a drizzle of cream.